-- Spiritual and Character Formation: Students learn from leadership teams as they do from church alongside the poor, and community leaders supervise character-building fieldwork.
-The first course of the program delves into Urban Spirituality, examining the vivacious spirituality of the broken and the quiet, reflective spirituality that sustains workers over lengths of time in extreme conditions.
+- Spiritual and Character Formation: Students learn from local leaders as they serve alongside urban poor churches.
+Community leaders also supervise character-building fieldwork for students.
+The first course of the program delves into urban spirituality, examining the vivacious spirituality of the urban poor and the quiet, reflective spirituality that sustains workers over extended lengths of time in extreme conditions.

-Part of the answer to this question hinges on enlightened leadership at both community and regional levels.
+The transformation of urban poor communities hinges on enlightened leadership.
 Urban poor communities desperately need intelligent, ethical leaders who are able to organize residents around initiatives that instill hope, mend families, create jobs, foster educational opportunities, improve sanitation and health care, and promote sound planning policies.

-The MATUL degree program is embedded within a broader movement to link a new generation of Christian internationalists from the global North with those from the global South in vocations dedicated to advancing God’s shalom within urban poor communities.
-Program graduates, as “servants among the poor,” will utilize their understanding and skills within the fields of international relations, community development and planning, environmental policy, church leadership, non-profit management, global health, or public diplomacy, just to name a few.
-It is here where their extraordinary grasp of the urban poor condition can guide policy formulation and project development, both in their homelands and internationally.
+Program graduates, as “servants among the poor,” will utilize their understanding and skills within the fields of international relations, community development and planning, environmental policy, church leadership, nonprofit management, global health, public diplomacy, and more.
+It is here where their extraordinary grasp of the urban poor condition can guide policy formulation and project development, in their homelands and internationally.